puzzle/ansible-training/content/labs/_index.en.md

 ### Target Audience

-This Course is targeting Linux system administrators with working knowledge of Linux but had not yet had exposure to the Ansible configuration management system.
-A familiarity with the basic concept of configuration management is not a pre-requisite.
+This course is targeting Linux system administrators with working knowledge of Linux that did not yet have exposure to the Ansible configuration management system.
+A familiarity with the basic concept of configuration management is not a prerequisite.

 ### Techlab Setup

-This Ansible techlab assumes each participant has a cluster of three virtual machines available.
+This Ansible techlab assumes that each participant has a cluster of three virtual machines available.
 Namely:

 - a control host